mozilla/persona/docs/PRIMARY_PROTOCOL.md

 ## 1. Overview

-The BrowserID protocol is designed to allow identity providers to directly vouch for their users ownership of email addresses that they issue.
-The means by which they do this is by implementing the BrowserID Primary IdP Protocol.
-Concretely, this involves the publication resources which advertise support, perform headless certificate provisioning, and expose a web based user interface to allow for authentication to their service from within a window rendered by BrowserID.
+The BrowserID protocol is designed to allow identity providers to directly vouch for their users' ownership of email addresses that they issue.
+They do this by implementing the BrowserID Primary IdP Protocol.
+Concretely, this involves the publication resources which advertise support, perform headless certificate provisioning, and expose a web based user interface to allow for authentication to their service from within UI rendered by the browser.

-Finally, the protocol is designed to be compatible with both an HTML implementation of BrowserID, or a native browser implementation.
+The protocol is designed to be compatible with both an HTML implementation of BrowserID and a native browser implementation.

 ## 2. Requirements